schneiderfelipe/HTM.jl/docs/src/design.md

 ```@meta
 DocTestSetup = quote
-    using HyperscriptLiteral
-    using BenchmarkTools
+    using HTM
 end
 ```

 # How does it work

-Under the hood, HyperscriptLiteral.jl mimicks [observablehq/htl](https://observablehq.com/@observablehq/htl) by implementing a subset of the HTML5 tokenizer state machine (TODO link to HTML5 specification).
+Under the hood, HTM.jl mimicks [observablehq/htl](https://observablehq.com/@observablehq/htl) by implementing a subset of the HTML5 tokenizer state machine (TODO link to HTML5 specification).
-This allows HyperscriptLiteral.jl to distinguish different contexts such as tags and attributes, allowing embedded expressions to be interpreted correctly.
+This allows HTM.jl to distinguish different contexts such as tags and attributes, allowing embedded expressions to be interpreted correctly.
 This is more formal (and more precise) than using regular expressions to search for "attribute-like sequences" in markup.